 After being laid off from a job she thought she loved as a human resources trainer, Andrews started looking for any paying job and saw several people looking for dog walkers.
 She also began volunteering at Sonsini Animal Shelter and knowing that the animals experience there was often stressful, would take the dogs on individual walks.
 She quickly noticed a vast improvement in their temperament.

 Andrews, who studied psychology in college, saw a connection and it set a fire inside her.
-She knew what she wanted to do with the rest
+She knew what she wanted to do with the rest of her life.

 "It was the mental as well as the physical stimulation that created a change in the dogs," she said.
 "I wake up every morning now, excited at the prospect that I can help a dog."